-Once again this unit produced a lot of high quality work on the part of both teachers and students.
+Once again this unit produced a lot of high quality work on the part of both teachers and students, often reflecting the hard work of both in the teaching and learning process.
 There were many impressive performances and interesting dialogues and materials were presented in a neat and consistent manner in many centres.
 There were some issues to address, however, and it is hoped that all of these will be resolved in the future.